1ynnshell/de-book-frequency/README.md

 ## Can I use this for {x}?

 Please feel free to use this for any project.
-For more information please refer to `LICENSE`, or for an easier read, refer to this link about the [Apache 2.0 License](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)).
+For more information please refer to the [License](https://github.com/brooke-leichtle/de-book-frequency/blob/main/LICENSE)

 If you do use this for a project, referencing back to this repository is not mandatory but would be appreciated.
 I would also love to hear about it!